 All Blog Videos Webinars

-4 dangers of using AI for legal advice in 2023
+4 dangers of AI for legal advice in 2026

 AI is a hot topic at the moment, with many new AI tools being developed by companies all over the world.
-People even use these tools for legal advice.
-We will tell you the dangers of using AI for legal advice.
+People even use these tools for legal advice, even though it is dangerous to do so.
+In this blog, we will take you through why you should not use AI for legal advice.

 Estimated reading time: 4 minutes